Flameish/Novel-Grabber/README.md

 Alternatively use the manual tab if your novel is not on one of the supported sites:
 * Enter the URL to the novel's Table of Contents page and retrieve all links on the site.
 Afterwards remove all unwanted links from the selection window.
 (Note: The chapters should be hosted on the same site or the chapter-text selectors will probably not work)
 * Input the chapter wrapper the site uses.
 (Inspect a chapter page in your browser and look for something with which the container is identifiable.
 For example a \<div\> with a class "chapter-text" or id "chapter-content".
 If you go with a class name use a "." in front of the name (eg: .chapter-text) or a "#" for ids (eg: #chapter-content).
-You can more complex selector options and information on the offical [jsoup] site(https://jsoup.org/cookbook/extracting-data/selector-syntax).
+You can more complex selector options and information on the offical [jsoup site](https://jsoup.org/cookbook/extracting-data/selector-syntax).
 * While you are inspecting the webpage, take a look at the wrapper around each chapter's sentences (if there are any).
 Most commonly used is "\<p\>".
 Input "p" if that is the case. <br>

 ![alt text](https://i.imgur.com/mIrefvb.jpg)<br>